The-Kanine/Team9-cs271/Tuan&Van README.txt

 5. Team9GUITest.java               ***PLEASE READ!***
 - Above each test case, we put what the expected (pop-up) message should be.
 We also put the acceptance criteria number there (Edit, forgotUName & forgotPass).
-- Each test case is independent name.
+- Each test case is independent now.
 You can comment out the test cases that you don't need.
 - We have also updated the acceptance criteria for story 3, 4, and 5.
 So if you are confused about the design, you can check the spreadsheet.
 - You have to name the buttons and text fields to what we have below or the test class will always have errors